dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 :::zone-end

+For more information on the available templates, see [.NET Aspire templates](../fundamentals/aspire-sdk-templates.md).

 ## Test the app locally

 The sample app is now ready for testing.
 You want to verify the following conditions: